Vercel / Next.js

 };

-The withInceptionAgents wrapper runs agent detection first.
+createInceptionMiddleware runs agent detection first.
 If the visitor is an AI agent, it serves optimized content and short-circuits.
-If the visitor is human, it calls your myMiddleware function and passes through normally.
+If the visitor is human, it returns null and your myMiddleware function runs normally.

 Step 4: Deploy